Anonymous email forwarding — hide your real address without losing your inbox

 What to look for in an anonymous forwarding service

-Most forwarding services do the easy half (inbound).
-Picking one that does the hard half well takes a quick checklist.
+Most forwarding services do the easy half.
+Picking one that does the hard half well takes a quick checklist, sorted by what actually breaks if the provider skips it.

-- Documented zero-knowledge handling of inbound mail.
 Forwarding without reading is the floor, not a premium feature.
+The provider should be explicit about what is and isn't accessed.

-- Per-alias kill switch.
-If a recipient leaks the alias, you should be able to disable it in one click while every other alias keeps working.
+If a recipient leaks the alias, disable it in one click while every other alias keeps working.

-- Suspicious-sender scoring on inbound mail, so you know about a leak before the spam volume gets unbearable.
+Inbound risk-scoring so you find out about a leak before the spam volume gets unbearable.

 How EmailAlias.io handles anonymous forwarding

-- Zero-knowledge inbound forwarding — message contents pass through without being read or stored.
+Message contents pass through without being read or stored.
+Only metadata needed for your dashboard is retained.

 Frequently asked questions